- Facilities Planning & Campus Development (FPC)

 - How long does it take for a repair to be made?

 Answer: Completion of plumbing repairs depends on a variety of factors.
 Priorities for work tasks are set daily with emergency, health, safety and code compliance issues addressed first.
 Remaining work requests are typically completed on a first in, first out basis.
 Identifying, funding and ordering parts for needed repairs can also take days to weeks depending on the age, cost, mfg. and other factors.
-All requestors of a work request can check the status of any work request at any time by viewing it in the Facilities Services Work Request system.
+Currently workload is an issue as we only have one full time plumber on staff.
+All requesters of a work request can check the status of any work request at any time by viewing it in the Facilities Services Work Request System.

 - What is the process for requesting keys and/or proximity card credentials to access college facilities?